shenxiyou/MeshDGP/Readme.md

 If you find bugs or have problems please use our [github issue tracking page](https://github.com/meshdgp/MeshDGP/issues).

+A lot of students have contributed to MeshDGP.
+They are Luwei Yang, Tong Wu, Fada Li, Nan Dong, Han Meng, Xun Meng, Zihao Li, Haibo Jiang, Anan Zhou, Leyuan Liu,.....
+Thanks to them!

 ## Copyright
 2016 Hui Zhao and others.